rubygkendrick/RoseBros/README.md

 With Rose Bros, your garden will flourish, and your love for roses will bloom. 🌹

 Rose Bros is an e-commerce platform specializing in high-quality English roses.
 This application facilitates browsing, shopping, and purchasing experiences for users.
-Administrators benefit from specializedviews for efficient store management andinventory monitoring.
+Administrators benefit from specialized views for efficient store management and inventory monitoring.

 ## Technologies Used